 What Squamous Cell Carcinomas Are, and Where They Occur

-Squamous cell carcinomas in dogs can occur just about anywhere squamous cells are found — and squamous cells are found nearly everywhere in the body.
+Squamous cell carcinomas (often abbreviated to SCC) in dogs can occur just about anywhere squamous cells are found — and squamous cells are found nearly everywhere in the body.

-Squamous cells are found in the skin and corneas (clear covering of the eye), the lining of blood vessels and body cavities, and lining the digestive, respiratory, lower urinary, and reproductive tracts.
+Squamous cells are found in the skin and corneas (the clear covering of the eye), the lining of blood vessels and body cavities, and the lining of the digestive, respiratory, lower urinary, and reproductive tracts.